aave/aip/content/aips/AIP-X.md

     should be extremely low (lower than 0.05% per year with 20-30 assets listed) to have a collapse risk lower than the APR.

+![Collapse risk of Aave by collapse risk per individual collateral and amount of collaterals](../assets/AIP-X/Risk.png)

 *Fig1: Collapse risk of Aave by collapse risk per individual collateral and amount of collaterals.*